vitali-fedulov/images3/README.md

 **Demo**: [Similar image search and clustering](https://similar.pictures).

 `Similar` function gives a verdict whether 2 images are similar based on Euclidean distance between specially constructed signatures ("icons") and package-default thresholds.
-If you prefer similarity metrics and choose your own thresholds, use functions `PropMetric` and `EucMetric`.
+If you prefer your own thresholds or sort by similarity metrics, use functions `PropMetric` and `EucMetric` to get metric values.

 If you work with millions of images, using func `Similar` directly could be slow and consume a lot of RAM to keep icons in memory.
 To address the problem use a hash table as a preliminary filter (see example 2 below).
 [More info](https://vitali-fedulov.github.io/algorithm-for-hashing-high-dimensional-float-vectors.html) on the hyperspace hashes.

 The package also contains basic functions to open/save/resize images.

+Since icon is tiny compressed representation of the whole large image, in some cases you may want to increase precision by comparing image sub-parts.
+For that you can generate your own image.Image for image sub-parts and compare icons for those sub-parts.

 [Go doc](https://pkg.go.dev/github.com/vitali-fedulov/images3) for code reference.